erikdh/elmsweep/README.md

 http://erikdh.github.io/elmsweep/

 Left and right mouse buttons to explore and flag.
 The top left buttons (- = +) changes board size and the central smiley restarts the game.
+Double click explores surrounding spaces when the number of flags matches the number of surrounding mines.

 ## Build